|Std. Power||Not Available|

 In the Engine Room

 The GT54 has 5'9" (1.75 m) of headroom which is good for this size boat.
 Because there are no engine room air boxes with water baffles and demisters, the outboard sides of the engine room have more room than they would otherwise.
-This makes it easier to move along outboard of the engines for inspections and also allows equipment to installed here.
-As a result, equipment like battery chargers, hydraulic fluid tanks, and sea chests for air conditioning cooling and deck drains can be easily placed the hull sides.
+This makes it easier to move along outboard of the engines for inspections and also allows equipment to be installed here.
+As a result, equipment like battery chargers, hydraulic fluid tanks, and sea chests for air conditioning cooling and deck drains can be easily placed on the hull sides.

 There is good clearance between the engines.
 Getting past the engines in front is tight, but it is easy to get outboard behind them by stepping over the shaft between the marine gear and the generator.
-The boat comes standard with a 17 kW Onan get set that runs at a relatively low rpm and is therefore quieter and creates less vibration.
+The boat comes standard with a 17 kW Onan gen set that runs at a relatively low rpm and is therefore quieter and creates less vibration.
 There is room for an optional second generator.

 The engine room is painted with polyurethane paint which makes the surfaces smooth and easy to clean.
 The 54 comes standard with an FM200 fixed fire suppression system.
 There are numerous bilge pumps with guards on the float switches and an emergency 150 gpm electric bilge pump in the lazarette.